FFmpeg/FFV1/ffv1.md

 #### get_bits

 `get_bits( i )` is the action to read the next `i` bits in the bitstream, from most significant bit to least significant bit, and to return the corresponding value.
-The current position is increased by `i`.
+The pointer is increased by `i`.

 # General Description